 - How will you choose investments to recommend to me?

 - Help me understand how fees and costs might affect my investments, including vendor fees.
-What are the total fees and commissions I will pay over time?
+What are the total fees, commissions, and other costs I will pay when I buy, own, and sell my investment – directly or indirectly – over time?

 - If I give you $1,000 to invest, how much will go to fees and costs, and how much will be invested for me?

 - How will fees and costs be reflected on my account statements?
 Will I be charged any fees and costs that won’t be detailed on my account statements?
 If so, how will I be informed about those fees and costs?
 What types of fees and costs will I pay?
 Can you give me this information in a simple form, so that I can easily compare it to similar information from other vendors?

 - Do you make more money by selling me one product over another?